HamzaMalikProjects/COE328-Digital-Systems-Projects/README.md

 ## 🎯 Learning Outcomes

-- Mastered combinational and sequential digital logic design
+- combinational and sequential digital logic design
 - Gained proficiency in VHDL for hardware description
 - Built arithmetic and control logic units from the ground up
 - Designed and simulated a basic CPU architecture